If you do, you’re not doing it right.

-Yes, it’s true.
-In fact, I hear about it pretty much every day: digital information can be lost quite easily.
+I hear about it every day: digital information can be lost quite easily.

-But that’s not an indictment of digital technology at all.
-In fact, digital data opens up more possibilities for data retention than it closes.
+But I don’t see that as an indictment of digital technology at all.
+In fact, digital data opens up many more possibilities for data retention than it closes.

 Become a Patron of Ask Leo! and go ad-free!